phuonglh/vn.vitk/POS.md

   training a CMM on about 10,000 tagged sentences of the Vietnamese treebank.
-* `-reg <lambda>`: this argument is only used in the `train` mode to specify the L2-regularization term of the objective function to minimize.
+* `-reg <lambda>`: this argument is only used in the `train` mode to specify the L2-regularization term of the objective function to be minimized.
 This is a non-negative real value.
 The default value of `lambda` is zero, that is there is no regularization.
 Using a small `lambda` often helps avoid overfitting and speed up the training.
 As an example, we set `lambda=1e-6` when training a CMM on about 10,000